LottieFiles/lottie-docs/docs/aep.md

 #### Shape Data

 Bezier data, positions are relative to the area defined by `shph`.

+Note that `lhd3` will specify the number of coordinates, so you need to group them by 3.

 Note that the items here are defines as bezier segments, all coordinates are relative to the area in `shph` but not to each other.